SantanderMetGroup/transformeR/README.md

 transformeR is an R package for climate data manipulation and transformation including subsetting, regridding, and data conversion.
 Find out more about this package at the [transformeR wiki](https://github.com/SantanderMetGroup/transformeR/wiki).

 This package is part of the [climate4R bundle](http://www.meteo.unican.es/climate4r), formed by `loadeR`, `transformeR`, `downscaleR` and `visualizeR`.

-The recommended installation procedure is to use the `install_github` command from the devtools R package (see the [installation info](https://github.com/SantanderMetGroup/visualizeR/wiki/installation) in the wiki):
+The recommended installation procedure is to use the `install_github` command from the devtools R package:

 ```r
 devtools::install_github("SantanderMetGroup/transformeR")